ophastings/BirthLottery/README.md

 ## Overview

-This project uses SuperLearner ensemble machine learning — combining LASSO, random forests, and gradient boosting with repeated cross-validation — to predict adult life outcomes from childhood circumstances in five high-income countries: the United States, Germany, Australia, South Korea, and the United Kingdom.
+This project uses SuperLearner ensemble machine learning to predict adult life outcomes from childhood circumstances in five high-income countries: the United States, Germany, Australia, South Korea, and the United Kingdom.

 **Outcomes predicted:** poverty in adulthood, top 10% income, years of education, and adult income decile rank.
 Mobility analyses predict upward and downward mobility for children born into the bottom and top 20% of the income distribution.